 Myanmar border areas in the provinces of Mae Hong Son and Tak

-Be particularly vigilant when travelling to the Thailand–Myanmar border areas in the provinces of Mae Hong Son and Tak.
+Exercise a high degree of caution when travelling to the Thailand–Myanmar border areas in the provinces of Mae Hong Son and Tak.

 Border crossing points may be closed without notice.
 Cross at designated border crossing points only, with the required travel documentation.